The FLAMINGO simulations data release: Discussion

-Another factor that complicates the interpretation of resolution tests for \flamingo is the fact that we incorporated one improvement and fixed one bug in those simulations that were run in a later phase of the project.
-The bug that is only present in the m9-resolution simulations, except for the Jet models, is the fact that the star formation threshold was a factor 100 too high for gas of primordial chemical composition, but this is only relevant for very poorly resolved galaxies (see below).
+The interpretation of resolution tests for \flamingo is complicated by the fact that we incorporated one improvement and fixed one bug in those simulations that were run in a later phase of the project.

+In all intermediate-resolution simulations except for the Jet models, particles with metallicity equal to precisely zero used a star formation threshold density of $n_\text{H} = 10~\text{cm}^{-3}$ instead of $10^{-1}~\text{cm}^{-3}$.
+Tests show that this only has significant effects on galaxies with fewer than 10 star particles, where it artificially suppresses the stellar-to-halo mass ratio.

 A more important difference between the non-Jet m9 simulations and all other models is related to the black hole repositioning scheme.
 Because the simulations do not resolve the dynamical friction experienced by black holes, they are moved down the gradient of the gravitational potential by hand.
 For the purpose of this repositioning of black hole particles, we should\footnote{As far as we know, this subtraction was not done by previous cosmological simulations.} subtract the contribution from the black hole to the gravitational potential.
 As already reported in \citet{Schaye2023}, this was, however, only done for the m8 and m10 resolutions and for the Jet variations of the set using m9 resolution.
 In all other simulations the black hole particles are repositioned less efficiently because they can become trapped in their own potential wells.
 As shown in \citet{Bahe2022}, less efficient repositioning reduces the efficiency of AGN feedback.
 Tests in smaller volumes show that this is the primary cause of the higher quenched fractions among massive galaxies in the fiducial m8 and the Jet m9 simulations compared to the other m9 models.